surfstudio/ReactiveDataDisplayManager/README.md

     }
 }
 ```
- - Event: is custom object, that may store closures, which have the same signatures, object that store a avent may call all stored closures for send objects, that provide this closures about event.
+ - **Event**: is custom object, that may store closures, which have the same signatures, object that store a avent may call all stored closures for send objects, that provide this closures about event.

  View wants to recive a message about user tap on button:
  ```